kotobuki/tjbot/recipes/watson_primer/README.md

 <img src="images/turn_off_DialogNode.png" width="65%">

 ## Step 6: Add our custom value in the Watson Converation Editor
 When Watson Conversation decided on a response, it will send back the response text in a JSON file.
-We are going to insert our custom value `"action" = "led_on"` into Turn On LED dialog node's JSON file and `"action" = "led_off"` into Turn Off LED dialog node's JSON file.
+We are going to insert our custom value `"action" = "light_on"` into Turn On LED dialog node's JSON file and `"action" = "light_off"` into Turn Off LED dialog node's JSON file.
 I made up the name `"action"` and its value according to the situation (based on Kobayashi sensei's early experiment), they have to be consistant on both the editor side and the Raspberry Pi (`conversation.js`) side.

 ### Turn On LED
 <img src="images/turn_on_JSON.png" width="65%">